AllianceSoftware/alliance-platform-py/packages/ap-server-choices/docs/index.rst

 Alliance Platform Server choices
 ===========================================================

 This package adds a decorator which can be used to expose API endpoints to easily look up field choices.

-The most common use case for this is to provide AJAX lookups for autocomplete widgets.
+This is useful when embedding the choices statically in the HTML is not desirable, for example when the number of options is larage.
+It handles permission checks, allows for various customisations including filtering & ordering of choices, and combined with
+@alliancesoftware/ui makes frontend integration easy.

 .. toctree::
    :maxdepth: 2